Skip to Content

 Simon Dannhauer/Shutterstock

-This is the hottest, most humid stretch of the year, and it overlaps with Caribbean hurricane season.
-That combination keeps prices low and beaches quieter, but it comes with real trade-offs worth understanding before you book.
+This stretch brings the year’s highest heat and humidity, and it overlaps with the Caribbean hurricane season.
+That combination keeps prices low and beaches quiet, but it comes with real trade-offs worth understanding before booking.

 June and July are hot and humid but still very manageable.
-Rain typically arrives in short afternoon bursts rather than all-day downpours, and mornings are often sunny and bright.
-July is the hottest month, with highs around 90°F. Whale shark season is in full swing from June through September, drawing snorkelers from around the world to swim alongside these gentle giants in open water.
-Cenotes are particularly appealing in summer too, offering cool, clear refuge from the midday heat.
+Rain typically arrives in short afternoon bursts rather than all-day downpours, and mornings are often clear.
+July is the hottest month of the year, with highs near 90°F. Whale shark season runs at full strength from June through September, drawing snorkelers from around the world to swim alongside these animals in open water.
+Cenotes are especially appealing during summer too, offering a cool, clear retreat from the midday heat.

-August and September carry the highest hurricane risk and the most consistent rainfall.
-September is the wettest month by a significant margin, averaging nearly nine inches of rain and 14 rainy days.
-That said, most visitors who come during this window still experience plenty of sunshine, and the deals on flights and all-inclusive resorts are genuinely hard to find at any other time of year.
-Travel insurance is not optional if you visit in August or September.
+August and September carry the highest hurricane risk and the heaviest rainfall.
+September is the wettest month by a wide margin, averaging nearly nine inches of rain across roughly 14 rainy days.
+Even so, most visitors during this window still see plenty of sun, and flight and resort deals are harder to find at any other point in the year.
+Travel insurance is not optional for trips booked in August or September.

 October sits at the tail end of storm season and improves steadily as the month progresses.
-Humidity drops, temperatures ease, and the landscape is lush and green from the summer rains.
-Crowds are very thin and prices remain low.
-Many repeat visitors consider late October their preferred time to travel, citing the quiet beaches, affordable rates, and still-warm Caribbean water.
+Humidity eases, temperatures cool slightly, and the landscape turns lush from the summer rains.
+Crowds thin out and prices stay low.
+Many repeat visitors name late October as their preferred time to travel, citing quiet beaches, affordable rates, and Caribbean water that’s still warm.

-Caribbean hurricane season officially runs from June through November, with the highest risk concentrated between August and October.
-Riviera Maya has taken direct hits in the past, most notably from Hurricane Wilma in 2005.
-Major storms are relatively rare, but they do happen, and the Caribbean is one of the more active hurricane basins in the world.
+The Atlantic hurricane season, which covers the Caribbean, officially runs from June through November, with the highest risk concentrated between August and October.
+Riviera Maya has taken direct hits before, most notably from Hurricane Wilma in 2005.
+Major storms remain relatively rare, but the Caribbean is one of the more active hurricane basins in the world, so the risk is real rather than theoretical.

-For most of June, July, and early October the practical storm risk is low and many visitors experience no disruption at all.
-August and September are a different matter.
-Storms can develop quickly, and plans can change fast.
-If you visit during this window, purchase travel insurance with trip cancellation and interruption coverage before you fly.
-It is genuinely not worth skipping.
+For most of June, July, and early October, the practical storm risk is low, and many visitors experience no disruption at all.
+August and September are different.
+Storms can develop quickly, and plans can change with little warning.
+Anyone visiting during this window should purchase travel insurance with trip cancellation and interruption coverage before flying.
+It is not worth skipping.

 Month-by-Month Breakdown